 I feel like we set goals and forget them.
 It doesn’t really work that way though.
 Regularly reviewing and revising your goals is what will create the success faster.
 And then taking action – like legit ALIGNED action, will help be the stepping stone to your true success.

-Want to know my 5 Goal-Setting Activities for Creative Entrepreneurs?
+Want to know my 5 Goal-Setting Activities for Online Business Owners and Creative Entrepreneurs?

 Well, I can’t review all the juiciness in this article, so I’ll be spilling the beans about how I set my goals.
 And I’ll be sharing my Q2 goals with you!
 Talk about accountability!
 Eek!